Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Divar Island near Old Goa

 Most tourists coming to Goa think of it as a beach destination.
 While this may be true, there is lots more to do in Goa that’s beyond the beaches.
-There are two main islands in Goa - Divar island and Chorao island.
+There are two main islands in Goa - Divar Island and Chorao Island.
 Both of these islands can be reached by taking a ferry from Ribandar, which lies on the road between Panaji and Old Goa.
-Chorao island is famously known for the Salim Ali Bird Sanctuary.
+Chorao Island is famously known for the Salim Ali Bird Sanctuary.
 You can hire a little boat, watch the mangrove, spot birds and enjoy a languid boat ride in the Goan rivers.

 Dudhsagar waterfall, located on the Goa-Karnataka border is a 4-tiered, 3-streamed, 320 m high waterfall.
 Apart from being surrounded by a lush forest, the waterfall also contains natural pools to wade into the waters.
 You can reach the mighty Dudhsagar waterfalls by either completing a trek to the bottom of the walls or by going via the government-approved jeep rides that start from Molem.
 The waterfall has been named after its milky appearance and is a worthwhile day trip from Panjim, which is located 60 km away.
-Other than that, there are tons of other smaller albeit beautiful waterfalls scattered across Goa.
+Other than that, there are tons of other smaller, albeit beautiful, waterfalls scattered across Goa.

 See the Churches

 Goa was under the Portuguese rule for over 450 years from the 1500’s until 19 December 1961.
-Due to this reason, there are churches scattered all across Goa.
+Due to this reason, there are striking churches scattered all across Goa.
 While the Panjim church and the Old Goa church are the two famous churches in Goa, it’s the offbeat ones that steal the heart away.
-The Mae De Deus church and the Siolim riverside chapel are both exquitsite and worth exploring!
+The Mae De Deus church and the Siolim riverside chapel are both exquisite and worth exploring!

 Visit Old Goa